bluek8s/kubedirector/deploy/example_catalog/docs/dfcompute610-readme.md

 We can login pods of different roles through "kubectl exec" to respective pods.
 For "edge" role we can also do ssh.
 To do "kubectl exec" we need to know the pod name or to ssh we need to know the url and port this can be found under "Service Endpoints" tab of Kubedirector tenant applications.

 #### Procedure to generate ticket on secure cluster
-To run jobs on secured Datafabric cluster, ticket is mandatory.
-Switch to Datafabric admin user user using "su".
-Now to generate the ticket run "maprlogin password" and provide Datafabric admin user's password when prompted.
+To run jobs on secured Datafabric Compute cluster, ticket is mandatory.
+Switch to Datafabric Compute admin user user using "su".
+Now to generate the ticket run "maprlogin password" and provide Datafabric Compute admin user's password when prompted.
 This will generate ticket.
 If the user is local user and not AD/LDAP user then set the passwd for the local user first and then generate the ticket.